codeforamerica/form-flow/README.md

 This indicates that there were two files uploaded via the `license_upload` widget.
 Their file ids are `34` and `47`, and can be looked up in the `user_files` database table using those ids.

+#### Thumbnails

+If the file has an extension of .jpg, .png, .bmp or .gif, DropZone will create a thumbnail for that image and display it on the screen.

+For files with extensions other than the ones listed (like tif files and various document formats), we will display a default image for those thumbnails.

+We do not store the thumbnails in cloud storage.

 # How to use